-Intervention: Includes both physical procedures by which data is gathered and manipulations of the subject or the subject's environment that are performed for research purposes.
+Intervention includes both physical procedures by which information or biospecimens are gathered (e.g., venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes.

-IRB Approval: The determination by the IRB that the research has been reviewed and may be conducted within the constraints set forth by the IRB and other institutional and federal requirements.
+IRB Approval: The determination of the IRB that the research has been reviewed and may be conducted at an institution within the constraints set forth by the IRB and by other institutional and federal requirements.